mattyza/matty-theme-quickswitch/readme.txt

 == Screenshots ==

-1. The Theme QuickSwitch Menu as of WordPress V3.3.
+1. The Theme QuickSwitch Menu as of WordPress V3.3, including the search field.

 == Changelog ==

+= 1.2.1 =
+* Adjust the position of the "reset" button when the search field has text (fixes overlapping reset button bug).
+* Make sure the search field focuses on hover of the menu.
+* Update screenshot.

 = 1.2.0 =
 * Adjusted styling of the search field and added magnifying glass icon.